About Us

 Priest

-We are indebted to Father Terry who has been taking our services for several years, and continues to do so, ably supported by his very well-behaved dog Barney.
+We are indebted to Father Terry (the Rural Dean), who has been taking our services for several years, and continues to do so, ably supported by his very well-behaved dog Barney.

-The church building consists of a west porch, nave with west baptistry, small sanctuary, rectangular chancel with north vestry, and a small tower with single bell.
-The plain drum shaped font - which is in the baptistery - is believed to be the oldest part of the church, dating from the 12th century.
+The church building consists of a west porch, nave with west baptistery, small sanctuary, rectangular chancel with north vestry, and a small tower with single bell.
+The plain drum shaped font - which is in the baptistery, and pre-dates the church itself - is believed to be the oldest feature in the church, dating from the 12th century.

-St Helens also has a large, beautiful and very tranquil churchyard which is still in use today for burial of the dead.
-If you would be interested in knowing more about arranging a funeral at St Helens Church, then please contact Louthesk Deanery Office or one of our Churchwardens.
+The building stands within a quite large, beautiful and very tranquil churchyard which is still in use today for burials.
+If you would be interested in knowing more about arranging a funeral at St Helen's Church, then please contact Louthesk Deanery Office or one of our Churchwardens.
 You may also want to view this page (Funerals) for more information.